 Crosses the Line Twice: When York talks about the cases he's been on previously, he mentions horrifying cases (such as one involving a man using skulls for everyday practices and a man who raped 800 people), but his skewed priorities when it comes down to the horribleness of the crime and the reactions of Emily, Thomas, and George make it very, very funny.

 Crowning Moment of Funny: When we first meet York, he is driving along the road in the rain, talking on his cell phone and smoking a cigarette while typing on his laptop with one hand.
-All this while holding a deep conversation about the BSDM relationship of Tom and Jerry, and somehow this does not affect his ability to drive.
+All this while holding a deep conversation about his theory of Tom and Jerry living in a co-depended, sadomasochistic relationship, and somehow this does not affect his ability to drive.
 What finally causes him to crash?
 A malfunctioning lighter.

 York has been taking care of Zach since they were seven years old.
 All the talking that York did to Zach helped him escape the red room that Kaysen had trapped him in.
 He isn't insane, he's just protecting the mind of a scared boy.

 The ending with York and the goddesses at the diner.